akka/akka-persistence-r2dbc/docs/src/main/paradox/overview.md

 [Create an issue](https://github.com/akka/akka-persistence-r2dbc/issues) if you would like to @ref[contribute](contributing.md) support for other databases that has a [R2DBC driver](https://r2dbc.io/drivers/).

-@@@ warning

-The project is currently under development and there are no guarantees for binary compatibility and the schema may change.

-@@@

 ## Project Info

 @@project-info{ projectId="core" }